Explorer

 Symbolism

-Red represents the struggle for independence and the blood of martyrs, white represents peace and light, and black represents the country (Sudan means 'Land of the Blacks' in Arabic).
+Red represents the struggle for independence, white represents peace and light, and black represents the country (Land of Blacks).
 The green triangle represents Islam and the prosperity of the land.

 History